Finding Full Text Articles

 Journal Search is also helpful when you would like to browse a journal's contents online.
 Just search for the journal you'd like to browse through and click the link to the database where you can look over the titles of articles published in that journal by issue.
 See also Finding journals, our recommendations

-ILLiad is the interlibrary loan system we use for borrowing books and other items not available locally.
-It is also used to obtain fulltext articels from publications we do not subscribe to; distance students use Illiad for making all materials requests.
+We use a platform called ILLiad for managing interlibrary loan (ILL) requests and borrowing books and other items not available locally.
+It is also used to obtain fulltext articels from publications we do not subscribe to; distance students use ILL for making all materials requests.

-Patrons register for an Illiad Account and can then place and track their requests.
+Patrons login to their ILL account using their UA username and password and can then place and track their requests.
 As articles are most often received and posted electronically to patrons, turnaround time is quicker than for borrowed items which are received by mail.
 See our Interlibrary Loan page and our ILL FAQ for more information.